Verdier specialization and restrictions of Hodge modules

-\sk Theorem~T1{1} is closely related to Griffiths theorem on rational integrals \cite{Gr} in the case $X\eq\C^r$, $Z\eq\{0\}$, and $M\eq\OO_X(*D)$ with $D\sst X$ a hypersurface defined by a homogeneous polynomial and having an isolated singularity at the origin, see 2.2{2.2} below. \sk In Section 1 we review the $V$-filtration of Kashiwara and Malgrange together with its relation to the Verdier specialization.
-In Section 2 we prove the main theorem using the assertions in the previous section and give an example. \sk This work was partially supported by JSPS Kakenhi 15K04816. \bs\bs \vbox{\centerline{\bf 1.
+\sk Theorem~T1{1} is closely related to Griffiths' theorem on rational integrals \cite{Gr} (using \cite[0.7]{mos}) in the case $X\eq\C^r$, $Z\eq\{0\}$, and $M\eq\OO_X(*D)$ with $D\sst X$ a hypersurface defined by a homogeneous polynomial having an isolated singularity at the origin, see 2.2{2.2} below. \sk In Section 1 we review the $V$-filtration of Kashiwara and Malgrange together with its relation to the Verdier specialization.
+In Section 2 we prove the main theorem using the assertions in the previous section and give an example. \msn {\bf Acknowledgement.} BD was partially supported by NSF grant DMS-1840234.
+MS was partially supported by JSPS Kakenhi 15K04816. \bs\bs \vbox{\centerline{\bf 1.
 Verdier specialization and $V$-filtration} \bsn In this section we review the $V$-filtration of Kashiwara and Malgrange together with its relation to the Verdier specialization.} \htt{1.1}{}\bsn {\bf 1.1.~$V$-filtration.} Let $Z$ be a smooth closed subvariety of a smooth complex algebraic variety $X$ with codimension $r$.
 Let $\I_Z$ be the ideal sheaf of $Z$ in $X$.
-The filtration $V$ on $\D_X$ along $Z$ is defined by
+The filtration $V$ on $\D_X$ along $Z$ is indexed by $\Z$, and is defined by

-with $\I_Z^k\defs\OO_X$ for $k\less 0$. \sk Let $\theta$ be a locally defined vector field such that $\theta\ins V^{0}\D_X$ and its action on $\I_Z/\I_Z^{2}$ is the identity.
+with $\I_Z^k\defs\OO_X$ for $k\less 0$. \sk Let $\te$ be a locally defined vector field such that $\te\ins V^{0}\D_X$ and its action on $\I_Z/\I_Z^{2}$ is the identity.
 Let $M$ be a quasi-unipotent regular holonomic left $\D_X$-module $M$.
-The $V$-filtration of Kashiwara \cite{Ka} and Malgrange \cite{Ma} of $M$ along $Z$ indexed by $\Q$ (instead of $\Z$) is an exhaustive decreasing filtration $V$ which is indexed discretely and left-continuously by $\Q$, and satisfies the following conditions (see \cite{BMS}): \vbox{\htt{(i)}{}\msn (i)\, the $V^{\al}M$ are coherent $V^{0}\D_X$-submodules of $M$, \htt{(ii)}{}\skn (ii)\, $V^i\D_XV^{\al}M\subset V^{\al+i}M$ for any $i\ins\Z,\al\ins\Q$, \htt{(iii)}{}\skn (iii)\, $V^i\D_XV^{\al}M = V^{\al+i}M$ for any $i > 0$ if $\al\gg 0$, \htt{(iv)}{}\skn (iv)\, the action of $\theta\mi\al\pl r$ is nilpotent on $\Gr_V^{\al}M$ for any $\al\ins\Q$.} \htt{1.2}{}\msn {\bf 1.2.~ Verdier specialization.} With the notation of 1.1{1.1}, set
+The $V$-filtration of Kashiwara \cite{Ka} and Malgrange \cite{Ma} of $M$ along $Z$ indexed by $\Q$ (instead of $\Z$) is an exhaustive decreasing filtration $V$ which is indexed discretely and left-continuously by $\Q$, and satisfies the following conditions (see \cite{BMS}): \vbox{\htt{i}{}\msn (i)\, the $V^{\al}M$ are coherent $V^{0}\D_X$-submodules of $M$, \htt{ii}{}\skn (ii)\, $V^i\D_XV^{\al}M\subset V^{\al+i}M$ for any $i\ins\Z,\al\ins\Q$, \htt{iii}{}\skn (iii)\, $V^i\D_XV^{\al}M\eq V^{\al+i}M$ for any $i > 0$ if $\al\gg 0$, \htt{iv}{}\skn (iv)\, the action of $\te\mi\al\pl r$ is nilpotent on $\Gr_V^{\al}M$ for any $\al\ins\Q$.} \htt{1.2}{}\msn {\bf 1.2.~ Verdier specialization.} With the notation of 1.1{1.1}, set

 with $\I_Z^{-i}\eq\OO_X$ for $i\gess 0$.
-There is a natural morphism $p\co\Xt\tos\Ab^{1}\defs{\rm Spec}\,\C[t]$.
+There is a natural morphism $p\co\Xt\tos\Ab_{\C}^1\defs{\rm Spec}\,\C[t]$.
 Its fiber over $0$ is the normal bundle